stenzek/duckstation/README.md

 in the same directory as the DuckStation executable.

 ## Bindings for Qt frontend
-Your keyboard can be used to simulate the PS Controller.
-To bind keys to buttons, go to `Settings` -> `Port Settings`.
+Your keyboard and any SDL-compatible game controller can be used to simulate the PS Controller.
+To bind keys/controllers to buttons, go to
+Settings` -> `Port Settings`.
 Each of the buttons will be listed, along with the corresponding key it is bound to.
-To rebind the button to a new key, click the button next to button name, and press the key you want to use within 5 seconds.
+To re-bind the button to a new key, click the button next to button name, and press the key/button you want to use within 5 seconds.

-**Controllers are not currently supported in the Qt frontend.
-Support for controllers and custom bindings will be coming soon.**

 **Currently, it is only possible to bind one input to each controller button/axis.
 Multiple bindings per button are planned for the future.**